elixirschool/elixirschool/lessons/advanced/gen-stage.md

 The two most important parts to take note of here are `init/1` and `handle_demand/2`.
 In `init/1` we set the initial state as we've done in our GenServers but more importantly we label ourselves as a producer.
 The response from our `init/1` function is what GenStage relies upon to classify our process.

-The `handle_demand/2` function is where the majority of our producer and must be implemented by all GenStage producers.
+The `handle_demand/2` function forms the majority of our producer and must be implemented by all GenStage producers.
 Here we return the set of numbers demanded by our consumers and increment our counter.
-The demand from consumers, `demand` in our code above, is represented as a integer corresponding to the number of events they can handle, it defaults to 1000.
+The demand from consumers, `demand` in our code above, is represented as a integer corresponding to the number of events they can handle; it defaults to 1000.

 ## Producer Consumer

-Now that we have have a number generating producer let's move on to our producer-consumer.
-We'll want to request numbers from our producer, filter out the odd one, and respond to demand.
+Now that we have a number generating producer let's move on to our producer-consumer.
+We'll want to request numbers from our producer, filter out the odd ones, and respond to demand.

 ```shell
 $ touch lib/genstage_example/producer_consumer.ex